Papatheodorou-Group/BENGAL/README.md

 #### Perpare the conda environment for running scVI/scANVI and scIB

-These two parts are not containerized since the conda env is relatively easy to set up while the respective container will be very heavy.
+These two parts are also not containerized since the conda env is relatively easy to set up while the respective container will be very heavy.
 In the future we might consider containerizing it if necessary.

 `conda env create -f envs/scvi.yml`